OpenAstronomy/openastronomy.github.io/_projects/2021/sunpy/sunraster.md

  - sunpy
 ---

-This project will upgrade the sunraster package to use the much more powerful 2.0 release of the ndcube package and lead to the next release to the sunraster package.
+This project will update the sunraster package to use the ndcube 2.0, a much more powerful version and lead to the next release of the sunraster package.

 #### Description